AWARD CATEGORIES

-The Scottish Fundraising Conference and Awards Committee is made up of professional fundraisers, who volunteer their time to bring the Scottish Fundraising Conference and Awards to you.
+The Scottish Fundraising Conference and Awards Committee is made up of professional fundraisers at all levels and walks of life, who volunteer their spare time to bring the Scottish Fundraising Conference and Awards to you.

 Sharryn McKelvie